ESIPFed/sweet/README.md

 # SWEET as Linked Data
 Details of how HTTP requests against http://sweetontology.net are processed can be found [here](https://github.com/ESIPFed/sweet/wiki/sweetontology.net).

-# SWEET IRI Patterns for Ontologies and thier Terms
+# SWEET IRI Patterns for Ontologies and their Terms
 See the relevant [wiki documentation](https://github.com/ESIPFed/sweet/wiki/SWEET-IRI-Patterns-for-Ontologies-and-their-Terms).

 # Live OWL Documentation Environment